fightling/openweathermap/README.md

 }
 ```

-`openweathermap::init()` will spawn a thread which asks OpenWeatherMap for the current weather every 10 minutes.
+`openweathermap::init()` will spawn a thread which asks OpenWeatherMap for the current weather periodically.
 Whenever there is an update you can get it by using `openweathermap::update()`.

-Within the 10 minutes waiting time you might get `None` which tells you that there is no new update available (see the outer `match` statement in the above example.
+Within the polling period you might get `None` which tells you that there is no new update available (see the outer `match` statement in the above example.

 You may get an `Err` object if an error occurs.
 Initially while waiting for the first update you will get an `Err` that includes the String "loading..." but also http or json errors may occur.